Cethy/asciidoctor-livereload/README.md

 Ready-to-go docker environment for Asciidoctor livereload.

 ## Requirements
-In the current implementation, you will need the [livereload extension](http://livereload.com/extensions/) for your web navigator.
+In the current implementation, you will need the [livereload extension](http://livereload.com/extensions/) for your web browser.

 And docker, obviously.